Abangfarisdq/ML-code-from-FARIS/README.md

 All machine learning code that i‘ve done

 Hi!!!
-Welcome, my name is Faris, here are the results from my 1 year journey learning Machine Learning.
+Welcome, my name is Faris, here are the results from my 1 year journey with Machine Learning.
 You can take what you want, but dont forget to credit me if you use my code as referrence.
 I hope you enjoy this.